 DEFINITIONS.
 A transfer is a set of links (i.e. the links forming the path from a sending processor to a receiving processor).
 A traffic is a set of transfers (i.e. the transfers forming the collective exchange, see Fig. 1).
-A link l is utilized by a transfer x if $l \in x$.
-A link l is utilized by a traffic X if x is x if x is x transfer of x.
-Two transfers of a traffic x congest if they use a common link.
-A sub-traffic of x (a subset of x) is x simultaneous if it consists of non-congesting transfers.
+A link l is utilized by a transfer x if $l \in x$ .
+A link l is utilized by a traffic X if l is utilized by a transfer of X. Two transfers of a traffic X congest if they use a common link.
+A sub-traffic of X (a subset of X) is simultaneous if it consists of noncongesting transfers.